bwhitman/echoprint-similarity/README.md

 # echoprint-similarity
-Compute similarity between a track on Spotify on a local track using Echoprint
+Compute similarity between a track on Spotify and a local file using Echoprint

 Returns a quick overlap metric to check if a local file is the same as a track on Spotify.
 First pulls the Echoprint string from Spotify's track analysis using their API, then compares the string with a local code on disk (create your own using echoprint-codegen).
 Useful to see if a track is the same or similar (remix, etc) as one on Spotify.